awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 **Note**
 The S3 bucket to export to must be in the same AWS Region as the snapshot\.

-For more information about working with Amazon S3 buckets, see the following in the *Amazon Simple Storage Service Console User Guide*:
+For more information about working with Amazon S3 buckets, see the following in the *Amazon Simple Storage Service User Guide*:
 + [ How do I view the properties for an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/view-bucket-properties.html)
 + [ How do I enable default encryption for an Amazon S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/default-bucket-encryption.html)
 + [ How do I create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)